mbrookes/hackathon-charts/docs/src/pages/components/charts/overview/overview.md

 </LineChart>
 ```

-Note that each part of the charts, the grid, the axises, the lines, the legend etc is defined as a component render as a children in the chart.
+Note that each part of the chart (the grid, the axes, the lines, the legend etc.) is defined as a component, rendered as a children in the chart.
 You can add/remove any part that you would not like to use, and you would not have that component in your bundle.

 ### Bar Charts